 Patagonia Silent Water Repellent 700-Fill Power Down Shirt Jacket

-Madewell expanded to menswear a few years ago, and now, its product line includes several high-quality basics, like this midweight, quilted puffer.
+Madewell expanded to menswear a few years ago, and now, its product line includes several high-quality basics, like this midweight, quilted nylon jacket.
 No, this isn’t something you’ll take out on the trails.
 It’s made of quilted, water-resistant recycled nylon with welt pockets, ribbed cuffs, and contrasting trim, making it the ideal go-to layer to keep things warm on those chilly days ahead.

 Canada Goose Expedition Parka

 Canada Goose saw its streetwear stock soar a few years ago after collaborating with Drake’s OVO brand.
 Still, that degree of visibility didn’t compromise its core mission, of crafting durable jackets for extreme temperatures.

 You get that right off the bat in the Expedition Parka, a men’s puffer jacket with a fur hood.
 Canada Goose designed it for the scientists working at McMurdo Station in Antarctica, and fulfilling its mission is down insulation, a multi-pocket design for storage, fleece lining in key places, a durable, water-resistant exterior, and Arctic Tech for keeping the wearer dry in wet, below-zero conditions.